 The available payment options include Visa, Mastercard and Discover.

-How can travelers with issues related to the ED card website, including payment problems, contact AWSS?
+How can travelers with issues related to the payment of the Sustainability Fee, contact AWSS?
 What are the opening times of this desk?

 Can all participant fees be paid in bulk if I travel as a group?